SmartGridready/SGrJavaIntermediary/examples/python/README.md

    The script performs the following steps:
    - Downloads an XML file from a GitHub repository describing the dynamic tariff.
-   - Posts the XML data to the intermediary.
+   - Posts the XML data to the intermediary, creating a new **device** representing the tariff endpoint.
-   - Configures a device with the tariff information.
+   - Configures the device with the tariff information.
-   - Requests tariff data and displays it.
+   - Requests tariff data from the device and displays it.

 ## Code Overview